akluha72/training-laravel12-api/app/Http/Resources/#Learn laravel 12 api.md

     -- Middleware not just for preventing for something to happens.
 We can add something to that request and pass that to the next request.
     -- This is a bad error message: "No query results for model [App\\Models\\Category] 13".
     --

+## List inside of List: Multi-level data
+### Definition:
+    -- Creating a nested data?

+### Objective:
+    -- Using API resources other API resource
+    -- Managing eager loading
+    -- Creating a nested data in one single response.
+    -- Using different resources in different resources.
+### Side Notes:
+    --  everytime need to create a new models usel this artisan command --  `php artisan make:model Product -mf`
+    --  this will include migration, model, factory
+        --- Migration -> Models -> Factory -> DatabaseSeeder -> `php artisan migrate:fresh --seed`
+    --  Once Controller are created always create a API resouce for the controller.